roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© I shrugged and said with a naughty smile, dripping with the innuendo that he would never know, "I am nothing like when we were married."
+I shrugged and said with a naughty smile, dripping with the innuendo that he would never know, "I am nothing like when we were married."

  "So it seems," he smiled back, putting his cock away.
 He gave me a look that was a mixture of surprise, admiration and desire that actually had me aroused and wishing I could just fuck him.